preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/index.rst

 ***************
 This is as the name says, an option where you can create sets of several Enterprise Properties and handle the set instead of each individual property.

-Let's say you decide that all documents always should always be tagged with the same properties.
+Let's say you decide that all documents always should be tagged with the same properties.
 You can then create a Property Set for that purpose.

 When you enter, all existing Property Sets are shown in a list.

 .. image:: property-sets-1.png

-Click the pen to edit a Propety Set, or the dust bin to delete it.
+Click the pen to edit a Property Set, or the dust bin to delete it.

 Create a new Property Set
 ----------------------------